vimlord/DuckHacks2017/README.md

 ## How do I use it?

 To use it, there are several dependencies that need to be installed.
-These include `pygame`, `scikit-learn`, and `chromium`.
+These include `pygame`, `scikit-learn`, `selenium`, `opencv`, and `chromium`.
 The program itself can be run by downloading the source and running `driver.py` using Python 2.
+The current version only works on Mac OSX, but can be adapted to work on Linux with some modifications.

 ## Collaborators
 This project was developed by the following: